LandRegistry/ap-production-prototype/readme.md

-# new Application Processing UI design (2023)
+# Application Processing 'Production' prototype

-Whilst migrating as-is functionality from the current live product to a new front end tech stack, there are some design implications
+This repo contains a copy of the new UI repo, now hosted seperately and edited for use in demonstrations to users.

-This repo is to help us ideate and test those changes, as well as document details about the changes and progress with the migration.
+This is to help us keep final work and works in progress distinct.
+The content here is intended for use by product and devs as well as users and so should not contain any sensitive information.

-We may also want to use this repo for new AP work, post migration.
+We will aim to update this repo with all features which have been finalised and handed over to delivery teams.

 ## running this app